BigBang1112/gbx-net/README.md

 ## Special thanks

-Without these people, this project wouldn't be what it is today (ordered by impact):
+Without these people, this project wouldn't be what it is today:

 - Stefan Baumann (Solux)
 - Melissa (Miss)
 - florenzius
 - Kim
 - tilman
+- GreffMASTER
+- AurisTFG
 - schadocalex
 - James Romeril
 - frolad (Juice)